jdupak/diploma-thesis/thesis.md

     } // <------------------------------------+
 ```

-For more examples, see the RFC 2094, however the provided examples should be sufficient to demonstrate,
-that analysing the program on a control flow graph (CFG) instead of the syntactic structure (AST) allows the borrow-checker to verify much more safe
+For more examples, see the RFC 2094[@rfc2094nll], however the provided examples should be sufficient to demonstrate that analysing the program on a control flow graph (CFG) instead of the syntactic structure (AST) allows the borrow-checker to verify much more safe programs.
-programs.

 The above analysis thinks about lifetimes as regions (set of points in CFG), where the reference is valid.
 The goal of the analysis is to find the smallest regions, such that the reference is not required to be valid outside of those regions.